kubernetes/enhancements/keps/sig-cli/4292-kubectl-debug-custom-profile/README.md

 ## Proposal

-There will be a new flag, namely `custom`, in `kubectl debug` which is used to pass a json file that includes the fields whose are compatible with container spec(e.g.
+There will be a new flag, namely `custom`, in `kubectl debug` which is used to pass a json file that includes the fields that are compatible with container spec (e.g.

 ```json
 {